Last Updated on

 That’s right, winners spend less than losers.
 This is evident particularly in the variance in the staff counts needed to support their company.
 Apart from saving business millions, they also spend less operationally.

 In fact, BETSOL’s own research shows Leaders spend approximately 50% less operationally than Laggards.

-This comes down to more efficient process, people, and technology.
+This comes down to a more efficient process, people, and technology.

-I’ll give you a few ideas of how to accomplish this here.
+I’ll give you a few ideas on how to accomplish this here.

 How do you become a Leader?

 Here are 7 of the most common ways I see infrastructure teams hit high uptime while also doing so with low operating costs.